pedrottimark/learning-react-native/Zebreto/README.md

 1. A React component dispatches an action: `store.dispatch(action)`.
 2. The store calls its reducer function: given the previous state and the action, it returns the next state.
-3. The store calls any listeners that have been registered with `store.subscribe(listener)`.
-A listener function can call `store.getState()` to get the application state.
+3. The store calls any listener functions that have been registered with `store.subscribe(listener)`.
+A listener can call `store.getState()` to get the application state.

 After the `Zebreto` component mounts, it calls `readData` to read data from storage asynchronously, and then the callback function dispatches an action.
 In the previous sections, you saw some relevant code: